Jackson County, WI Marriage License Information

 No, Jackson County will not issue marriage licenses for common law marriages.
 Wisconsin does not recognize common law marriages.
 Not even if you were common law married in another state.
 Very few states still do.

 Are same sex marriages legal?

 Yes, Jackson County will issue marriage licenses to same-sex couples.
-Alabama recognizes same-sex marriages as valid as any other marriage.
+Wisconsin recognizes same-sex marriages as valid as any other marriage.